My Products

 {type} variable is a reserved word for defining content extensions of web actions in Cloud Functions.

-Therefore, if {type} variable exists in an API resource that uses Cloud Functions' Web Action as an endpoint, the value is used for the extension variable {type} of the Cloud Functions, and if there is no definition of the variable, the variable is processed as an empty value.
+Therefore, if {type} variable exists in an API resource that uses Cloud Functions' Web Action as an endpoint, the value is used for the extension variable {type} of the Cloud Functions, but if there is no definition of the variable, the variable is processed as an empty value.

-• Access-Control-Allow-Origin: allow all domains (*), or allow selective client requests (resource access)
+• Access-Control-Allow-Origin: Allow all domains (*), or allow selective client requests (resource access).

 Set CORS of the resource

-To check and change resource CORS settings, follow these steps:
+To check resources and change CORS settings:

 2. Click the My Products menu.

-5. Click [Resources].
+5. Click the [Resources] tab.

-8. Click the [Edit] button.
+8. Click [Edit].

 Delete resource